 Anyone seeking comprehensive protection for their family against risks is well-advised to take these precautionary measures.

-More and more couples are opting for cohabitation instead of marriage which, although superficially very similar to marriage, can, in contrast, be informally terminated at any time.
+More and more couples are opting for cohabitation, which, although it outwardly appears similar to marriage, can be dissolved informally at any time.
 In addition to tax and cost advantages, most couples see the lack of legal obligations as the biggest advantage over marriage.
 This means greater freedom in everyday life, but also less security for the partners and their children in an emergency.
-If you are cohabiting rather than married, binding rules become an advantage at the latest when you want to start a family.
+Binding regulations are therefore advantageous at the latest if you want to start a family in an unmarried life partnership.

-For unmarried couples in concubinage, there are no binding rules.
+For unmarried couples living together, there are no binding rules.
 All obligations between the life partners have to be drawn up independently and written down in a cohabitation agreement.
 Hence, the father, for example, is not automatically related to the child from birth – the legal parent-child relationship initially only applies to the mother.
-For the father and child to be connected by a legal relationship, the paternity must first be officially recognized.
+In order for the father to be recognized as the biological father of the child, paternity must first be officially acknowledged or established by a decree if the father refuses to acknowledge the child.

 The freedom of living together without a marriage certificate often becomes a disadvantage in an emergency.
 Many couples live in a de facto marriage, but lack equal protection on separation or death.
 Inheritance and pension planning require particular attention.

-If the second parent is still alive and does not pose a risk for the child, the parents continue to share parental care.
+If the second parent is not deceased and does not pose a risk to the child, the parents continue to share parental responsibility.
 In most cases, one of the parents – usually the mother - has sole custody of the child and assumes all the tasks associated with its upbringing: earning money, running the household, childcare.

-Raising children alone is no easy matter.
-And it's even harder to be well-insured and save capital for old age – especially on the tight budget usually at the disposal of a single-parent family.
-Therefore, an above-average number of single parents are affected by pension gaps.
+Raising children alone is not easy.
+And it’s even harder to be well insured and save for old age – especially on the tight budget usually at the disposal of a single-parent family.
+Single parents are therefore often affected by pension gaps.

-Patchwork families are often characterized by the complexity of their biological and personal relationships.
+Blended families are often characterized by the complexity of their biological and personal relationships.
 Whether through separation, divorce or the death of a parent, at least one partner brings one or more children from a previous relationship into the new marriage or partnership.
-The birth of new, joint children can lead to the addition of further half-sibling relationships to this family constellation.
+The birth of new, joint children can lead to the addition of further half-sibling relationships to this family structure.

-As the name suggests: One patchwork family rarely resembles another.
+As the name suggests: One blended family rarely resembles another.
 Each has its own history with, in most cases, a correspondingly complex legal situation.
-On the one hand, because children in a patchwork family usually have a mixture of biological and non-biological parents and siblings.
+On the one hand, because children in a blended family usually have a mixture of biological and non-biological parents and siblings.
 But also because the parents may already have a family history involving such obligations.

-Inheritance law and the social insurance system are geared toward traditional families.
-Only registered partners, biological children and adopted children have a legal claim to the inheritance and to a survivor's pension from the AHV, mandatory accident insurance, and the pension fund of the deceased.
+Inheritance law and social insurance are geared towards the traditional family.
+Only registered or married partners, biological children and adopted children are legally entitled to an inheritance and a survivor’s pension from OASI, mandatory accident insurance and the pension fund of the deceased.

 If you die, your spouse receives benefits from Pillars 1 and 2.
 However, this is often less than the actual income requirement – especially if you have joint financial obligations.
 You can fill this pension gap using preventive measures such as taking out life insurance or whole life insurance.